 But he who was of the bondwoman was born according to the flesh, and he of the freewoman through promise,

 Paul draws a contrast between law and grace by an analogy between the births of Isaac and Ishmael.
-Ishmael’s birth was ordinary but came out of fleshly manipulation by Abraham and Sarah.
-They thought that they could help God along by using a carnal method for obtaining a child, so Sarah suggested, because of her advanced age, that Abraham have sex with Hagar so that he could have a son.
+Ishmael’s birth was ordinary but came out of fleshly manipulation by Abraham and Sarah to obtain a child.
+They thought that they could help God along by using a carnal method for getting a child, so Sarah suggested, because of her advanced age, that Abraham have sex with Hagar so that they could have a son.

 The Christian life is a supernatural way of life with all provisions coming from God.

 Christian leaders should be wary of their followers falling into legalism.
-Such a group will throw away their spiritual lives if their leaders let them.
+Such a group will ruin their spiritual lives and that of the congregation if their leaders let them.
 It is like training our physical children in the graces of life, and then they marry some good-for-nothing — “She threw her life away on a jerk,” we’d think all we can do is alert our followers and warn them of the consequences.

 The law circumscribes people into bondage.
 False teachers come along and sell people a bill of goods to descend from the high mountain of grace to the low valley of legalism.
 If they buy into it, they will take a giant step backward in their Christian lives.

-Legalism says that we must do something to please God.
-“Christians must impress God by their works.
+Legalism says we must do something to please God or obtain His favor.
+“Christians must impress God with their works.
 They must change their wicked ways,” says the legalist.
 No one can become a Christian or be spiritual this way.
 Anything human beings can do to save themselves apart from God’s provision is not the Christian life.
 Either we operate by grace, or we engage with Satan’s cosmos, his system of values.